 An fsync failure could again indicate numerous problems.
-First, a write to a data block could have failed in Step 2 (trace in Figure 3(b)).
-If this is the case, then the fsync fails and the page is marked clean; as in $w{su}$ , the page cache contains the newly written data, differing from the on-disk block that contains the original block contents.
-The inode table and block bitmap are first journaled and then written to disk in Step 3; thus, even though the data itself has not been written, the inode is modified to reference this block and the corresponding bit is set in the block bitmap.
-When the workload writes another 4 KB of data in Step 4, this write continues oblivious of the previous fault and Steps 5, 6, and 7 proceed as usual.
+First, a write to a data block could have failed in Step 2.
+If this is the case, the fsync fails and the page is marked clean; as in w{su} , the page contains the newly written data, differing from the on-disk block that contains the original block contents.
+The inode table and block bitmap are written to disk in Step 3; thus, even though the data itself has not been written, the inode is modified to reference this block and the corresponding bit is set in the block bitmap.
+When the workload writes another 4KB of data in Step 4, this write continues oblivious of the previous fault and Steps 5, 6, and 7 proceed as usual.